Tips and information about how to observe your dog's behaviors to get more insight on what is in his or her canine mind.

-Tips and information about how to observe your dog's behaviors to get more insight on what is in his or her canine mind.

->

-> Dogs read our bodies as much as they would another dog's body language.
+Dogs read our bodies as much as they would another dog's body language.
 Here's some ways that may be useful in training and communicating with your dog.

->

-> Discover and learn about calming signals.
-Know how to read your dog's body language and calm them when they show signs of stress.
-Understanding a dog's body language is especially useful during training.
+Learn how to read your dog's body language and calm them when they show signs of stress.
+Understanding canine communication is especially useful during training.

->

-> A look at how evaluating yourself, your dog, and the things that oppose your goal can help you make progress in your training.
+A look at how evaluating yourself, your dog, and the things that oppose your goal can help you make progress in your training.